robwco/workshop-marketing/class.md

 ## Cold hard fact 1: You don't have a system for handling email so you forget important shit (like who's interested, who you've already emailed, who you need to follow up with, etc).

-That's why you feel like you're dropping the ball constantly.
+That's why you feel like you're dropping the ball.

-The truth is this is bound to happen.
+The truth is it's bound to happen.
 You're just one person.
 It's not possible to remember every little detail about everything you should be doing for your business.

 Still, there's no denying that when you go to sleep your business stops.
-When you don't find and email new leads your phone doesn't ring.
+When you don't find new leads your phone doesn't ring.
 If I were to take you away from your business for a few weeks, it wouldn't survive very long.

 It would fall into a dry spell.
 It would be lost without you.